-This course will examine how social and behavioral determinates of health may influence individual and group differences in health status.
+This course will examine social and behavioral influences on health-related behaviors and the dissemination of health information.
+Students will be introduced to cultural and health-related factors of individuals from diverse backgrounds.
 The course will also explore a range of social, ethical, and cultural factors associated with professional practice.
-This course facilitates the development of greater behavioral and cultural sensitivity that students must acquire to provide pharmaceutical care to patients from diverse populations.
+Upon successful completion of this course, students should develop greater behavioral and cultural sensitivity when interacting with patients from diverse populations.